1907 High Relief Saint-Gaudens Twenty Dollar Gold

 contact marks on either side.

-today.
+between 2001 and today.
 However the greatest and quickest moves are however to come.
-The American gold coins marketplace is heating
+The American gold coins

 Meanwhile, the financial policies of the U.S. have systematically sent the American economic climate down a road